-With support from a donor through the San Francisco Foundation, APISA is launching targeted literacy initiatives to lift up Middle Eastern and Pacific Islander literacy rates.
+With support from a donor through the San Francisco Foundation, APISA has launched targeted literacy initiatives to lift up Middle Eastern and Pacific Islander literacy rates.
+Specialists began work in the Spring of 2019 and are supporting distance learning in the 2020-21 school year.

 Ta’alam Literacy Program